PattyHarris/Bootcamp-Week9-twitter-clone/README.md

 1. A tweet will be available in the URL '/<author name>/status/<tweet id>'.
 2. Create a new folders and a page for pages/[name]/status/[id].js'.
 3. Link the tweet using the new dynamic URL in the 'Tweet' component.
 This makes the timestamp a link.
 I would think you'd want to make the tweet itself as part of the link...

+## Improve the Home Page

+1. Add a new page, 'pages/index.js' that is shown when the user is not logged in.
+2. This tutorial is confusing since the verbiage doesn't match what we're working with.
+For example,
+   - the current HTML will error since the '<h2>' is nested inside a '<p>' => need to make the outer '<p>' a '<div>'.
+   - the current component in the 'index.js' is called 'Home', not 'Welcome'.
+   - the change to getTweets is to add a 'take' parameter - it really does need to be called 'take' for prisma to work.